cmod/craigstarter/README.md

-# craigstarter
+# Craigstarter

-An indie kickstarter-like experience for Shopify
+An indie kickstarter-like experience for Shopify with multiple goals and variants as tiers.

 ![goals and tiers](craigstarter_goals_tiers.jpg)